In scripture, there are four major covenants which have to do with God’s relationship with his people.

 2. The Law of Moses (aka the old covenant).
 This was Israel’s covenant in the flesh.

-3. The new covenant.
+3. The New Covenant.
 This covenant replaced the old covenant (Israel’s covenant in the flesh).
-This covenant was given to the house of Israel and the house of Judah.
-Those who among the people of Israel believe the gospel are given this covenant and Gentiles who believe the gospel are grafted with them as the Israel of God.
+This covenant was given to the house of Israel and the house of Judah (see Hebrews 8).
+Those among the people of Israel, who believe the gospel are given this covenant, and Gentiles who believe the gospel are grafted with them as the Israel of God.
+The seal of this covenant is not physical circumcision, but circumcision of the heart instead.

 4. The oath God made with David.
 God promised David that he would raise up one of his descendants, who would be the Messiah, to reign as King forever upon his throne.